Manaslu Circuit Trek

 • 1 day Kathmandu sightseeing tour guided by a city tour guide with private transport.

-• Meals on full board while on the trek.
+• 3 meals everyday while on the trek.
 (14 Breakfasts, 12 Lunches & 13 Dinners)

 • All the essential trekking permits and official paperwork for the trek.
 (Manaslu region is a restricted zone and it requires a special trekking permit from Nepal immigration.)